-Listing 15-21: Creating a reference cycle of two List values pointing to each other
+Listing 15-26: Creating a reference cycle of two List values pointing to each other

-We create an Rc instance holding a List value in the variable a with an initial list of 5, Nil.
-We then create an Rc instance holding another List value in the variable b that contains the value 10, then points to the list in a.
+We create an Rc<List> instance holding a List value in the variable a with an initial list of 5, Nil u.
+We then create an Rc<List> instance holding another List value in the variable b that contains the value 10 and then points to the list in a v.

-Finally, we modify a so that it points to b instead of Nil, which creates a cycle.
-We do that by using the tail method to get a reference to the RefCell in a, which we put in the variable link.
-Then we use the borrow_mut method on the RefCell to change the value inside from an Rc that holds a Nil value to the Rc in b.
+We modify a so it points to b instead of Nil, which creates a cycle.
+We do that by using the tail method to get a reference to the RefCell<Rc<List>> in a, which we put in the variable link w.
+Then we use the borrow_mut method on the RefCell<Rc<List>> to change the value inside from an Rc<List> that holds a Nil value to the Rc<List> in b x.

-If we run this code, keeping the last println! commented out for the moment, we’ll get this output:
+When we run this code, keeping the last println! commented out for the moment, we’ll get this output:

 a initial rc count = 1